Frequently asked questions for business

 What tariff am I on?

-Your tariff can be found on your bill under the heading 'Electricity you have used'.
+Your tariff can be found on invoice the heading 'About your Tariff'.

 How do I know when my off-peak/night rate/Economy 7 starts and finishes?